Amirularif/Doctor_App/README.md

 > [!WARNING]
 > This Project is completed for University purposes.
 Feel free to use it for educational purposes.
 Not for business purposes!

-# Development Programs, DB and language used
+# Development Programs, DB, and language used

 - Flutter IDE
 * Dart language
 + Adobe XD
-+ Firebase
+- Firebase
-+ MongoDB
+* MongoDB
 + REST API

 ## Getting Started